 "I bought with Redfin and had a great experience working with my broker ... and her team of agents — they were always willing to help and answered all my questions immediately.”

 However, we had trouble finding many recent reviews like this one.
-Redfin doesn't let you choose your agent, and it doesn't do a lot to vet them.
-It’s mostly a matter of luck whether you’ll get a good agent.
+Redfin doesn't let you choose your agent and doesn't do much to vet them.
+Whether you’ll get a good agent is mostly a matter of luck.

 Availability